-We all hear about foods that are bad for your teeth.
+We always hear about foods that are bad for your teeth.
 Sticky sweets and sugar-laden sodas can wreak havoc with your pearly whites.
 But did you know that there are also foods that are good for your teeth and gums?
-Here is a list of dentally healthy things to eat.
+Here is a list of dentist-favorite and healthy things to eat.

 Other than cheese, milk and yogurt are rich in calcium and low in acidity- both positive things for your teeth and gums.

-This delicious drink is an anti-oxidant soup which prevents plaque from accumulating on your teeth, reducing cavities and bad breath.
+This delicious drink is an antioxidant, which prevents plaque from accumulating on your teeth, reducing cavities and bad breath.
 Just be sure to take it easy on the added sugar and honey!

 Most fruits are laden with Vitamin C and eating them can give your gums a good healthy massage as well.
 Kiwis are exceptionally high in C, which can increase the collagen in your gums and make them stronger.

-Sure- raw onions can make your breath pretty smelly.
+Sure, raw onions can make your breath pretty smelly.
 But the sulfur compounds that contribute to temporary bad breath also kill dangerous bacteria that harm the teeth.
-Brush, floss, and rinse after you eat them to reduce the temporary scent.
+Brush, floss, and rinse after you eat them to reduce the temporary odor.

 Eat plenty of celery.
 Raw celery massages your gums, can reduce the amount of plaque on your teeth, and can increase the production of healthy saliva.

-These little wonders actually can scrape plaque from your teeth and are packed with tooth-strengthening calcium.
+These little, wonderful seeds actually can scrape plaque from your teeth and are packed with tooth-strengthening calcium.

 These beauties are loaded with Vitamin A and are especially good for babies whose teeth are developing.